-Looking for a super simple tutorial on how to distress wood?
-I’ve tried them all and this is one of the easiest and simplest ways to make wood look distressed.
+Looking for a super simple tutorial on how to distress wood with white paint?
+This is one of the easiest ways to make wood look distressed.

 We are ALMOST done with our Makeover in a Month series.